 Getc returns the next byte from the file in r0.
 The error bit is set on end of file or a read error.
-From C, the character is returned; it is -1 on end-of-file or error.
+From C, the character is returned as an integer, without sign extension; it is -1 on end-of-file or error.